-In Figure 12 we compare the performance results of four different computations.
+In Figure 10 we compare the performance results of four different computations.
 The first two columns represent the execution time of a JET computation in a cluster of 8 machines running the Java WMPI/WPVM versions of the NQueens benchmark.
-The third column presents a JET computation with 8 Java applets running inside the Netscape Navigator 4.0.
-The last column presents a heterogeneous computation that combines a cluster of 3 JWMPI processes, a cluster of 3 JWPVM processes and 2 Java applets.
+The third column presents a JET computation with 8 Java Applets running inside the Netscape Navigator 4.0.
+The last column presents a heterogeneous computation that combines a cluster of 3 Java WMPI processes, a cluster of 3 Java WPVM processes and 2 Java Applets.

-Figure 12: The performance of Cluster computing and applet-based computing.
+Figure 10: The performance of Cluster computing and Applet-based computing.

-As we can see, the results obtained with the WMPI and WPVM cluster running Java applications are slightly better from the results obtained with Java applets.
-Nevertheless, the execution time in the last configuration (JWMPI+JWPVM+applets) seems very competitive with the results taken in pure clusters.
-In Table 4 we present the distribution of jobs among the different workers in this last heterogeneous configuration.
+As we can see the results obtained with the WMPI and WPVM cluster running Java applications, are slightly better from the results obtained with Java Applets.
+Nevertheless, the execution time in the last configuration (JWMPI+JWPVM+Applets) seems very competitive with the results taken in pure clusters.
+In Table 3 we present the distribution of jobs among the different workers in this last heterogeneous configuration.
 These results are an average of 3 experiments.
-The applet workers compute fewer jobs than the cluster workers (both in WMPI and WPVM).
+The Applet workers compute fewer jobs than the cluster workers (both in WMPI and WPVM).

-NQueens benchmark Average
+NQueens Benchmark Average

 Machine Process No of Jobs

-#1 applet 19.33
+#1 Applet 19.33

-#2 applet 19.00
+#2 Applet 19.00

 #3 JWPVM(JIT) 21.00

 #4 JWPVM(JIT) 20.67

 #5 JWPVM(JIT) 21.00

 #6 JWMPI(JIT) 21.00

 #7 JWMPI(JIT) 21.00

 #8 JWMPI(JIT) 21.00

 Total Time (sec): 61.723

-Table 4: Distribution of jobs in a heterogeneous JET computation.
+Table 3: Distribution of jobs in a heterogeneous JET computation.

-In Figure 13 we present several different combinations of heterogeneous WMPI configurations.
-This experiment shows the importance of the JET-Bridge and the Java bindings: combining these two modules allow the user to exploit the potential of a heterogeneous computation.
-In the same application we could have processes executing as Java applets, processes running JWMPI and C processes running WMPI.
+In Figure 11 we present several different combinations of heterogeneous WMPI configurations.
+More important than the absolute results this experiment has shown the importance of the JET-Bridge and the Java bindings: these two modules allow the user to exploit the potential of a heterogeneous computation.
+Where some processes were executing as Java Applets, other as Java applications with WMPI, other processes were written in C and still others in a hybrid approach: Java and native C code.
+All these processes were executing inside the same application.

-Figure 13: Performance results of heterogeneous configurations using WMPI.
+Figure 11: Performance results of heterogeneous configurations using WMPI.

 This last heterogeneous configuration results in a sort of meta-application.
-Table 5 presents the distribution of jobs among the different types of workers in this computation.
+Table 4 presents the distribution of jobs among the different type of workers in this computation.
 It presents the average results of 3 experiments.

-NQueens benchmark Average
+NQueens Average

 Machine Process No of Jobs

 #1 JWMPI (JIT) 14.00

 #2 JWMPI (JIT) 14.00

 #3 Applet 13.00

-#4 applet 12.67
+#4 Applet 12.67

 #5 JWMPI(Native) 26.67

 #6 JWMPI(Native) 26.67

 #7 CWMPI 27.00

 #8 CWMPI 26.67

 Total Time (sec): 42.332

-Table 5: Distribution of jobs among different WMPI processes in a JET computation.
+Table 4: Distribution of jobs among different WMPI processes in a JET computation.